Engine: RPG Maker VX Ace, MV, and MZ

 The "!"
 Prefix

-Characters graphics in-game are offset (moved) up by four pixels.
+Characters graphics in-game are offset (moved) up by four pixels in Ace, or six pixels in MV and MZ.
 Adding the "!" prefix will cancel this effect.
 This also turns off the translucent effect that occurs when the event is standing on a tile marked as "Bush" in the tileset section of the database.
 This is good for object events such as doors, chests, or furniture.

 The "$" Prefix